Microcurrent Facial in Scottsdale, AZ 85260

 swipe to compare

-Many patients choose to combine microcurrent with a 60-minute organic facial for simultaneous skin nourishment and muscle toning, maximizing both immediate and cumulative effects.
+Many clients choose to combine microcurrent with a 60-minute organic facial for simultaneous skin nourishment and muscle toning, maximizing both immediate and cumulative effects.
 Microcurrent can also be added to any facial treatment at Desert Bloom.
-For current rates, visit our price list.
+For current rates across all treatments, visit our price list.

 Combination Treatments